san-fernandez/typyn/README.md

 # typy

-Welcome to Your Typing Game!
-This is a fun and educational typing game developed in Python.
+Typy is a terminal-based typing game built in Python.

 ## Features